nuvolaris/nuvolaris-controller/demos/demo-static-site/README.md

 - Setup a MINIO server to be used to host static content inside a buckets having similar structure <namespace>/<path>
 - Setup a NGINX server capable to serve content from MINIO
-- Setup a NGINX-INGRESS serving a RUL similar to https://<namespace>.domain.xx/<path> which will serve the content from MINIO hosted in the bucket <namespace>/<path>
+- Setup a NGINX-INGRESS serving a URL similar to https://<namespace>.domain.xx/<path> which will serve the content from MINIO hosted in the bucket <namespace>/<path>

 This demo has been implemented using a MICROK8S environment installed on a AWS EC2 server and provides and assumes that the MINIO mc client is installed to interact with the MINIO server to upload static content for testing.